Kamesh281997/ic_lens_1/replit.md

 - July 04, 2025.
 Created professional landing page with hero section and feature cards
 - July 04, 2025.
 Added responsive navigation with mobile menu support
 - July 04, 2025.
 Integrated landing page routing to authentication system
+- July 04, 2025.
+Created comprehensive About page with company mission and story
+- July 04, 2025.
+Built Contact page with interactive form and business information
+- July 04, 2025.
+Updated routing system to include About and Contact pages
 ```

 ## User Preferences